★★★ out of ★★★★★

 Directed by John Hough

 The main character can be a doctor, a morgue worker, a forensic pathologist, a detective, and a psychic — ALL AT ONCE!
 You know what else is cool about 1980s horror films?
 They feature badass soundtracks that seamlessly switch between melancholy orchestral pieces that get you in touch with your feelings, screechy violin sounds that have you straight up glued to the ceiling, and kickass hair metal — SOMETIMES IN THE SAME SCENE!
-Oh…they can feature people like John Cassavettes (Rosemary’s Baby) and Bruce Dickinson (Iron Maiden) — IN THE SAME FILM!
+Oh…they can also feature people like John Cassavettes (Rosemary’s Baby) and Bruce Dickinson (Iron Maiden) — IN THE SAME FILM!

 If you haven’t guessed already, I’m talking about the 1982 film Incubus.
 A pretty sweet 1980s romp featuring some exceptional acting, a pile o’ gore, and semi-convoluted story that brings it around in the end.
 “The dreams, the nightmares, the desires, the fears, the mystery, the revelation, the warning: the Incubus” is a U.S./Canadian concoction that involves a strange and dark figure(s) that are out to rape the women of a small New England town.
 Even though their license plates are from Wisconsin and the film was actually shot in Toronto, let’s just pretend this takes place in New England.